Stilink/android-secure-REST-API/README.md

    ```

-    Note: Be aware that if need to update your UI again you will need to switch back the UI thready by calling the *runOnUiThread()* method that belongs to the Activity class.
+    Note: Be aware that if you need to update your UI again, you will need to switch back the UI thready by calling the *runOnUiThread()* method that belongs to the Activity class.

 13. Store the access token on the *SharedPreferences* and start the *MainActivity*.